Clever Single Sign-On - Overview

 An authorization code appended to a redirect URI.
 This represents the first step in the authorization grant flow of OAuth 2.0.

-Redeeming an access token
+Redeeming an Access Token

 Drop this code into the cURL command below where it says ENTER_CODE_HERE.
 Be sure to leave the double quotes.
 Notice that the authorization header already includes credentials formatted as seen below: